actiontech/dtle/README.md

 ## Contact us

-*dtle* has enterprise support plan, you may contact our sales team:
+*dtle* has an enterprise support plan.
+You may contact our sales team:
 * Global Sales: 400-820-6580
 * North China: 86-13718877200, Mr.Wang
 * South China: 86-18503063188, Mr.Cao